terraform-aws-modules/terraform-aws-cloudfront/README.md

 Terraform module which creates AWS CloudFront resources with all (or almost all) features provided by Terraform AWS provider.

-## Terraform versions

-Only Terraform 0.13 or newer is supported.

 ## Usage

 ### CloudFront distribution with versioning enabled